Worried about your kids' video gaming? Explore their online worlds yourself

 If you've noticed your kids yell, scream or cry about something that happened in a game, don't be disturbed, experts say.
 A child's reactions to emotions and interpersonal dynamics are real, even if the play itself takes place virtually, or on a device.
 Experts say outbursts during game play do not mean your child is more likely to act violently in real life.

-Video games are like any other space your kids spend time.
+Video games are like other spaces where your kids spend time.
 Ask yourself: Is it safe?
 Who else is there?

 For example: If you have a 5-year-old, you wouldn't drop your child off alone at a mall, where strangers might approach.
 Now you might drop off your teen at the mall, but not before discussing who they're hanging out with, what they plan to do, and perhaps an agreement about when to come home for dinner.
 The same general principles can apply to teens who game.